-The prerequisite for the physics graduate program is a four-year undergraduate degree in physics, or its equivalent, from an accredited institution.
-Entering graduate students are expected to have a strong undergraduate foundation in general physics, classical mechanics, elementary quantum mechanics and modern physics, electromagnetism, and thermodynamics, in addition to mathematics through differential equations.
-Promising students who do not meet these requirements will still be considered for admission.
-However they may expect to spend a portion of their first year taking transitional courses to complete their preparation for graduate study.
+Students are admitted only for the Ph.D. program, but once admitted, students can earn a Masters degree as explained at: https://www.phys.ufl.edu/wp/index.php/graduate/degrees/.
+The prerequisite for the physics graduate program is a four-year undergraduate degree in physics or a closely related field from an accredited institution.
+Entering graduate students are expected to have a strong undergraduate foundation in general physics, classical mechanics, elementary quantum mechanics and modern physics, electromagnetism, and thermodynamics, in addition to mathematics through differential equations and calculus.
+Promising students who lack proper background in one or more of these areas will still be considered for admission, but may expect to spend a portion of their first year taking transitional remedial courses.

-Students receiving offers of admission and financial support are asked to accept or decline that offer no later than April 15.
-Under the guidelines of the Council of Graduate Schools, no U.S. institution may require a graduate program applicant to accept or decline an offer of financial support before April 15.
+Students receiving offers of admission and financial support are asked to accept or decline that offer no later than April 15, 2024.
+Institutions that follow the guidelines of the Council of Graduate Schools cannot require a graduate program applicant to accept or decline an offer of financial support before April 15, 2024.

-Most entering graduate students are supported by a teaching assistantship or a grading assistantship.
-The teaching required by graduate assistantships is an important part of the overall instructional effort of the department.
-Teaching is also a professional benefit to the graduate student, since it strengthens a student’s mastery of the subject.
-After successful completion of the coursework, students are usually taken into one of the research groups and may be supported by a research grant while working toward a degree.
-Students who have not yet demonstrated proficiency in English are appointed to a grading assistantship.
+Most entering graduate students are initially supported by a teaching assistantship, which pays the student’s tuition and provides a stipend.
+Teaching assistants play an important role in the overall instructional effort of the department.
+The teaching assistantship also provides a professional benefit to the graduate student, as it develops a student’s teaching skills and mastery of the subject.
+After successful completion of initial coursework, students are usually incorporated into research groups and may then be supported by research assistantships while working toward their degrees.

 For qualifying students, fellowships are available.
-All applicants will be considered for any of the fellowships for which they qualify; a separate application is not needed.
-Further information on these possibilities is available from the Graduate Recruiter.
+All applicants will be considered for any the fellowships for which they may be eligible; a separate application is not needed.
+Further information on these possibilities is available from the Graduate Recruiter , Jacobo Konigsberg.

 How to apply

 Students are admitted into the graduate program of the Physics Department, not into individual research groups.
-Therefore no offer or promise of admission to the graduate program can be made until a student has submitted a complete application for graduate admission.
-All application materials should be submitted through the University of Florida admissions website and NOT to the department.
+Therefore, no offer or promise of admission to the graduate program can be made until a student has submitted a complete application for graduate admission.
+All application materials should be submitted through the University of Florida admissions website and NOT sent to the Physics Department.

 The online application: Please submit ALL application materials through the University of Florida online application system at the website of the University of Florida Office of Admissions: http://www.admissions.ufl.edu/start.html.
 When you complete the online application, please be careful to apply for the fall semester (not spring or summer).
 You will be given an identification number (the UFID) that you can use to track the receipt of application materials through the Office of Admissions website.
 For further details see http://www.admissions.ufl.edu/prospectivegraduate.html.